codersaiful/woo-product-table/readme.txt

 * Fixed: YITH qutoe request button quantity issue solved.
 * Variation List showing on Shop Page for Variable product issue has been fixed
 * Fixed: last-active-tab issue has been fixed.
+* Fixed: variation default image issue has been fixed.
 * Bug fixed
 * Code Optimized